Aliases for C1QBP Gene

 GeneCards Summary for C1QBP Gene

-C1QBP (Complement Component 1, Q Subcomponent Binding Protein) is a Protein Coding gene.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include transcription factor binding and mRNA binding.
+C1QBP (Complement C1q Binding Protein) is a Protein Coding gene.
+Diseases associated with C1QBP include Combined Oxidative Phosphorylation Deficiency 33 and Rubella.
+Among its related pathways are fMLP Pathway and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and mRNA binding.